 NI is home to several initiatives designed to help focus attention on critical populations and solutions:

-The National Center on Employment & Homelessness (NCEH) is dedicated to ensuring that employment is a key element in the fight to prevent and end homelessness.
-Through NCEH we promote employment as a fundamental solution to homelessness; identify and advance evidence-based employment interventions; advance systems change; and connect workforce and homeless service systems.
+The National Center on Employment & Homelessness (NCEH) is dedicated to ensuring that employment is a key element in the fight to preventand end homelessness.
+Through NCEH we promote employment in quality jobs that pay a living wage as a fundamental solution to homelessness; identify and advance evidence-based employment interventions; advance systems change; and connect workforce and homeless service systems.
 The Connections Project is funding five sites to plan, implement, and strengthen innovative systems collaboration ideas aimed at increasing employment and economic opportunity for homeless jobseekers.

 The National Transitional Jobs Network is a national coalition dedicated to getting chronically unemployed Americans back to work.
 We advance employment solutions including Transitional Jobs that combine wage-paid work, job skills training, and supportive services to help individuals facing barriers to employment succeed in the workforce.
 We open doors to work through research and evaluation, education and training, and policy advocacy.
 Our coalition is comprised of city, state, and federal policy makers; workforce organizations; and nonprofit service providers and advocacy organizations.